Abdominal Aortic Aneurysm

-The Cavanagh Heart Center vascular team has extensive experience in dealing with all types of abdominal aneurysms.
-Some aneurysms may not need to be surgically repaired while others may require urgent intervention.
+Banner – University Medical Center Phoenix's vascular team has extensive experience in dealing with all types of abdominal aneurysms.
+Some aneurysms may not need to be surgically repaired, while others may require urgent intervention.
 If the aneurysm is larger than two inches in diameter or quickly increasing in size, surgery is usually recommended.

 Our vascular surgeons are all board certified and fellowship trained to provide a variety of treatment procedures:

-Open surgical repair - Almost always used for patients with an abdominal aortic aneurysm bleeding into the body.
+Open surgical repair - This is almost always used for patients with an abdominal aortic aneurysm bleeding into the body.
 The vascular surgeon makes an incision to access the aneurysm and then a graft (a manmade, synthetic material) is sewn into place to replace the weakened segment of the artery to keep it from rupturing.

 Typically patients stay in the hospital for two to three days.
-Most patients recover quickly, with two to three weeks.
+Most patients recover quickly, within two to three weeks.

 For More Vascular Information